 For most patients with illness of mild to moderate severity, a starting daily dose of 75 mg is recommended.
 Dosage may subsequently be increased or decreased at appropriate intervals and according to individual response.
 The usual optimum dose range is 75 mg/day to 150 mg/day.

 In more severely ill patients higher doses may be required with subsequent gradual increase to 300 mg/day if necessary.
 Additional therapeutic effect is rarely to be obtained by exceeding a dose of 300 mg/day.

 In patients with very mild symptomatology or emotional symptoms accompanying organic disease, lower doses may suffice.
 Some of these patients have been controlled on doses as low as 25 to 50 mg/day.

-The total daily dosage of doxepin HCl may be given on a divided or once-a-day dosage schedule.
-If the once-a-day schedule is employed, the maximum recommended dose is 150 mg/day.
+The total daily dosage of doxepin hydrochloride capsules may be given on a divided or once a day dosage schedule.
+If the once a day schedule is employed, the maximum recommended dose is 150 mg/day.
 This dose may be given at bedtime.
 The 150 mg capsule strength is intended for maintenance therapy only and is not recommended for initiation of treatment.